immutable/zkevm-bridge-contracts/README.md

 ```
 where `{ROOT,CHILD}_{GATEWAY,GAS_SERVICE}_ADDRESS` refers to the gateway and gas service addresses used by Axelar.

-You can just deploy with dummy gateway/gas service addresses if you only want to test the deployment, and not bridging functionality.
+We can just use dummy gateway/gas service addresses if we only want to test the deployment, and not bridging functionality.

 4. Run the deploy script.
 `deploy.sh`

 5. Get contract addresses from `output.json`.

+### Remote Deployment

+When deploying these contracts on remote networks (i.e. testnets or mainnets), the instructions are the same as above, but:
+- step 1 (deploying the networks) should be skipped.
+- in step 2:
+    - The RPC URLs and Chain IDs should be set for the targetted networks.
+    - The private keys should be for addresses with which the contracts are to be deployed.